SarthakJariwala/sarthakjariwala.github.io/content/posts/my-first-post.md

 We can also specify different start/stop points as well as step sizes to take using the `start`, `stop` and `step` parameters, respectively.

-In the code below, we are starting with the 10th slice and going upto the 40th slice with steps of 3.
+In the code below, we are starting with the 10th slice and going up to the 40th slice with steps of 3.
 >The slices and steps are taken over the last axis if not specified.

 ```python